arcanistzed/jce/README.md

 The best way to reach me is sending me a message on discord (arcanist#4317).

 # Todos
- - Add options to configure ace settings from withing module settings (add setting for each option)
+ - Add Hints for settings
- - Make ace settings more visible
+ - Finish french translations